gyulanemeth/bluefox.email/pricing.md

   <h2>Pricing FAQs</h2>

   <details class="faq-item" open>
-    <summary>How long do my credits last?</summary>
+    <summary>How long do my sends last?</summary>
-    <p>Use your credits anytime within a year.
+    <p>Use your sends anytime within a year.
 Buy more whenever you need — they stack automatically.</p>
   </details>

   <details class="faq-item">